pettarin/wiktts/wiktts/ipacleaner/README.md

 you can use the ``--format`` parameter.

-Also note that by default (word, cleaned+normalized IPA) pairs are output only if cleaned Unicode string is IPA valid.
+Also note that by default (word, cleaned+normalized IPA) pairs are output only if the cleaned Unicode string is IPA valid.
 In other words, if after the cleaning step the Unicode string still contains characters that are not IPA valid, the pair (word, cleaned IPA) is discarded.
 You can change this behavior using the ``--all`` and ``--comment-invalid`` parameters.
 You can invert this behavior, that is, printing only the words with invalid IPA, using the ``--invalid`` parameter.
+If you override the default, the resulting IPA string will contain all recognized IPA characters, while characters that are not IPA valid will be ignored.

 ## Usage